 Braised Leeks in White Wine

-Butter and nutmeg are a good match for leeks.
+Butter and nutmeg are a good match for each other, especially in combination with leeks.

 Easy Braised Leeks in White Wine Recipe